matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

   - if `0x02`, then the current device's Ed25519 signing key
 - the second key, as 32 bytes.
 The key to use depends on the mode field:
-  - if `0x00`, then what the device thinks the other user's master cross-signing key is
+  - if `0x00`, then what the device thinks the other user's master cross-signing public key is
-  - if `0x01`, then what the device thinks the other device's Ed25519 signing key is
+  - if `0x01`, then what the device thinks the other device's Ed25519 signing public key is
-  - if `0x02`, then what the device thinks the user's master cross-signing key is
+  - if `0x02`, then what the device thinks the user's master cross-signing public key is
 - a random shared secret, as a sequence of bytes.
 It is suggested to use a secret that is about 8 bytes long.
 Note: as we do not share the length of the secret, and it is not a fixed size, clients will just use the remainder of